Qualebook

 Objectives

-• Facilitate machine translation.
+• Facilitate automatic translation.

-• Promote content indexing by language.
+• Improve content indexing based on language.

 Implementation